Sekai Holland: Torture and death threats

 Sekai suffered constant harassment, arrests and attempts on her life.
 In the 1970s in Zambia, Sekai spoke out against endemic violence against ZANU recruits in the camps and sexual abuse of female recruits.
 She was labelled a dissident and sentenced to death.
-Tipped off that her life was at risk, she escaped back to Australia (where the Melbourne Herald had printed her obituary!) and continued her anti-Apartheid and Zimbabwean independence work.
+Tipped off that her life was at risk, she escaped back to Australia (where the Melbourne Herald had printed her obituary) and continued her anti-Apartheid and Zimbabwean independence work.
 The most serious incident was in 2003 when she was pursued to her home in Harare and then she and her family were shot at repeatedly while trying to enter their house.

 In March 2007 she was arrested and brutally tortured in a Harare police station with 39 leaders of the MDC.
 She sustained a broken arm, a broken leg, fractured ribs, and over 80 lacerations to her entire body caused by whipping, beating, and being stamped on by the torturers.
-Sekai spent 15 weeks in hospitals in Zimbabwe, South Africa and Australia including eight months in Australia, to begin to recover.
+Sekai spent 15 weeks in hospitals in Zimbabwe, South Africa, and Australia.
 'In the police station, the answer to the group's inquiry was swift.
 They were beaten and spat on by more than a dozen police officers.
 Three of Holland's ribs were broken when a policewoman jumped on her.
 Holland's 80 injuries included a broken arm, a fractured knee, cuts and lacerations, and a leg snapped by blows from an iron bar.
 But she survived.'

 "It was very bad for Mugabe to beat up a grandmother," says Peter Murphy of the Sydney-based Zimbabwe Information Centre.
 "It was well reported all across Africa."
 Not for the first time, Holland thought she might die.
 The beaten body of a photographer, who took the photo of a bloody and swollen Morgan Tsvangirai that sparked global opprobrium, was found a few days later.
 Tortured for hours, Holland was jailed, and finally released after two court hearings.
 To the fury of Mugabe, however, she was escorted by an Australian diplomat to the airport, where she was flown to South Africa for treatment.'
 Her Australian husband, Jim Holland, told a reporter: "The regime tried to beat her into submission and has totally failed, and she knows that she's won."
 Prime Minister of Australia at the time, John Howard, called Mugabe a "disaster" and Zimbabwe "a total heap of misery".